jg435/artemis-health/TROUBLESHOOTING.md

 This will tell you:
 - ✅ Database connected
 - ✅ Users table exists
-- ✅ Whoop tokens table exists
+- ✅ User integrations table exists
 - ❌ Any configuration issues

 ## Step 2: Run Database Migration